 Most workplace harassment laws prohibit employers from retaliating against a person who complains of harassment, whether they do so internally or through official complaint procedures, such as those required by the Equal Opportunity Employment Commission.

 In fact, harassment based on an employee’s assertion of their workplace rights can form the basis of an illegal harassment claim in and of itself.

 Harassment in the workplace is something you do not have to tolerate, and it is something that your employer is legally obligated to stop or prevent if it is based on sex, race, age, or another protected characteristic.
 If your employer will not act, then you should – and we can help.
-A knowledgeable Georgia workplace harassment lawyer at Employment and Consumer Law Group can help you end workplace harassment and strive to get the compensation you deserve.
+A knowledgeable Georgia workplace harassment lawyer at Employment and Commerce Law Group can help you end workplace harassment and strive to get the compensation you deserve.
 Call us today to schedule a free consultation.